2018 Elections – AG Results

-Robert M. McKenna, partner in Orrick's Seattle and Washington, D.C., offices, is co-head of the firm's Public Policy Group and co-founder of Orrick's Cyber Security & Data Privacy Group.
+Robert M. McKenna, partner in Orrick's Seattle and Washington, D.C., offices, is co-head of the firm's Public Policy Group and member of Orrick's Cyber, Privacy & Data Innovation practice.
 A former Washington State Attorney General and President of the National Association of Attorneys General, Rob is accomplished in all areas of public policy, appellate law and investigations.

-Rob represents a wide range of technology and other companies in matters involving litigation, appellate litigation, regulatory proceedings, state attorney general investigations, and legislative issues.
+Rob represents a wide range of technology and other companies in matters involving cyber security, data privacy, litigation, appellate litigation, regulatory proceedings, state attorney general investigations, and legislative issues.
 His experience, stature and expertise add essential capabilities for clients seeking coordinated policy advocacy, regulatory compliance and litigation strategies in state capitols across the country and in Washington, D.C., where he has testified before Congress and assisted clients who have been called to testify before Congressional committees.